nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Displaying statistics `stats`

-Opens up a new window that shows a pie chart of the number of buyers & sellers with preference or properties respectively in a particular region.
+Opens up a new window that displays a pie chart containing the data of the number of buyers & sellers with preference or properties respectively in a particular region namely {North, South, East, West, Central}

 #### By Command: `stats`

 # FAQ